FOLA

 Payment information

-Registration in the FOLA gives you unlimited personal access to FOLA materials for as long as the series is offered on our website.
-The series is occasionally supplemented with new lectures or updates of previous lectures.
-Once you have purchased the FOLA, you will have access to all new material as it is added.
+Registration in FOLA gives you unlimited personal access to FOLA materials for as long as the series is offered.
 All amounts are in US dollars.
-There are no refunds once FOLA course materials have been released.
+There are no refunds after FOLA course materials have been released.

-• The "Year of Developmental Delight" live version of the FOLA is $1,700.
+• The "Year of Developmental Delight" live version of the FOLA is $2,491 (includes a 50-entry subscription to MindLog).

 • One-on-one face time with FOLA instructors is available at $250 per hour.